RTEMS/rtems-docs/user/hosts/windows.rst

 experience.
 If something is not working or supported please email the :r:list:`users`.

-The RTEMS Project's Windows tools are native Windows executables giving the user the best possible experience on Windows.
+The RTEMS Project's Windows tools can be native Windows executables which give the user the best possible experience on Windows.
 Native Windows programs use the standard Windows DLLs and paths.
 Integration with standard Windows integrated development tools such as editors is straight forward.
 POSIX emulation environments such as Cygwin and the MSYS2 shell have special executables that require a POSIX emulation DLL and these emulation DLLs add an extra layer of complexity as well as a performance over-head.
 The RTEMS Project uses these POSIX emulation shells to run configure scripts that come with various open source packages such as `gcc` so they form an important and valued part of the environment we describe here.
 The output of this procedure forms the tools you use during your application development and they do not depend on the emulation DLLs.

-The performance of the compiler is as good as you can have on Windows and the performance compiling a single file will be similar to that on a host like Linux or FreeBSD given the same hardware.
+The performance of a native Windows compiler is as good as you can have on Windows and the performance compiling a single file will be similar to that on a host like Linux or FreeBSD given the same hardware.
 Building the tools from source is much slower on Windows because POSIX shells and related tools are used and the POSIX emulation overhead it much much slower than a native POSIX operating system like Linux and FreeBSD.
 This overhead is only during the building of the tools and the RTEMS kernel and if you use a suitable build system that is native to Windows your application development should be similar to other operating systems.

 Building is known to work on `Windows 7 64bit Professional` and `Windows 10`.